ParthivPrasanth/cat-vs-non-cat-logistic-regression/README.md

-# Cat vs Non-Cat Image Classification
+# Logistic Regression from scratch

 This project implements a binary image classifier using logistic regression built completely from scratch in NumPy.
 The model predicts whether a 64×64 RGB image contains a cat or not.